CYMETRICX/chrome-ioc/README.md

 We have a telegram group https://t.me/browseriocs

-kindly add your srouces into our telegram channle and we will review the all soruces daliy and update the  list.csv file automatically
+kindly add your sources into our telegram channle and we will review the all soruces daliy and update the  list.csv file automatically